kentik/config-snippets-cloud/cloud_Azure/terraform/module/examples/multiple_accounts_multiple_resource_group/README.md

 ## Profiles tool

-A separate tool is provided to semi-automate adding profiles in `profiles.ini`.
+The profiles_populator.py tool allows semi-automatic addition of profiles to the profiles.ini file.
 For every specified profile name, it will:
 - login you to Azure Account
 - lookup required ServicePrincipal, or create one if it doesn't exist yet